DrKGD/deatharte.api.nvim/README.md

 #### deatharte.util.vim
 Wrappers around vim builtin wrappers.

-**NOTE** Currently these functionalities are underdeveloped, precisely they are not user-ready, I'd avdise against using them in your configuration at any point, further updates will follow.
+**NOTE** These functionalities are not designed for user experience; they are subjected to changes, thus I'd refrain from using these in your nvim configuration, use nvim api instead or a helper of some sort such as [legendary.nvim](https://github.com/mrjones2014/legendary.nvim) or [amend.nvim](https://github.com/anuvyklack/keymap-amend.nvim).

+- **setup_usercommands** Setup usercommands using a table-like format, with _leader_ prefix and a name.
-- **setup_keybindings** Setup keybindings using a table-like format, inspired by `legendary.nvim`.
+- **setup_keybindings** Setup keybindings using a table-like format, with a _leader_ prefix, a secondary prefix and a key sequence.
-- **setup_usercommands** Setup usercommands with a custom prefix.
+- **delete_keybindings** Remove keybindings using the previously given table.
+- **delete_usercommands** Remove installed user commands using the previously given table.

 ## Issue tracker
 If either you were to spot a bug at any point in the repository, or